DIY PR for B2B Technology Companies

 There’s evidence that PR can help with all three.
 In fact, research has shown that PR efforts generate conversion rates 10 to 50 times what advertising yields.

 This guide will help you establish and grow those key relationships.
 It won’t explain how to pitch, because pitching is a waste of time until you’ve done the background relationship-building work.
-(But I will put together a beginner’s guide to pitching, too.
-Stay tuned.)

 Okay.
 Enough background.
 Let’s get to it.

-Step 1: Set Your Objectives
+Step 1: Set Your PR Objectives

 You may know automatically that you want to do one of these, but take a moment to consider whether the others – or some other goal – might also be worth including in your strategy.